dbos-inc/dbos-demo-apps/python/dbos-fastapi-starter/README.md

 To get started building, edit `app/main.py`.
 Then, commit your changes and visit the [cloud console](https://console.dbos.dev/applications) to redeploy it from GitHub!

+To include new packages or dependencies, add them to `requirements.txt`.

 <details>
 <summary><strong>Deploying via the DBOS Cloud CLI</strong></summary>